-The vibrant city of Indore has so much to offer, be it royal palaces or a tryst with divinity, bustling bazaars or special street food markets, that it’s a favourite among tourists from across the country.
+The vibrant city of Indore has so much to offer, be it royal palaces or a tryst with divinity, bustling bazaars or special street food markets, that it’s a favorite among tourists from across the country.
 Yet there are so many more places to visit near Indore if you are game to explore destinations outside the city.

 Distance from Indore: 63 Km

 Driving to the fort city of Mandu and entering the gates is like travelling back in time to that glorious period in history which resulted in the awe-inspiring architecture of this amazing heritage town.
 One of the most popular places to visit near Indore, Mandu is a story in stone that will leave you spellbound.
 Standing tall between two lakes, the iconic Jahaz Mahal offers panoramic view of the entire area.
-Other key attractions include the unique Hindola Mahal, Rani Roopmati pavilion, Baaz Bahadur palace and the marble tomb of Hoshang Shah (said to be the inspiration behind Taj Mahal).
+Other key attractions include the unique Hindola Mahal, Rani Roopmati Pavilion, Baaz Bahadur palace and the marble tomb of Hoshang Shah (said to be the inspiration behind Taj Mahal).

 - Wear comfortable footwear as you need to walk quite a bit in Mandu from one attraction to another.

-- To fully understand and immerse in the history of Mandu it is recommended to tour the fort with a knowledgeable guide.
+- To fully understand and immerse in the history of Mandu it is recommended to tour the fort with a knowledgeable guide